getnamingo/registry/docs/control-panel.md

 - Ideal for cross-checking domain lifecycle costs and billing events.
 - Fully searchable and sortable by command type, domain name, or registrar.
-- Export options (CSV, PDF) available for integration with accounting tools.
+- Export options (CSV) available for integration with accounting tools.

 ## 7.3 Invoices